 Emergency-call path

-Contractor emergency call resources for weekend, holiday, after-hours, GBP, LSA, and AI answering routes.
+Contractor emergency call resources for storm calls, no-heat calls, active leaks, weekend callback, GBP, LSA, and AI answering routes.

 Best first action

-Separate true emergencies from next-day bookings before automation touches the call.
+Separate callback-now emergencies from tomorrow's jobs before automation touches the call.

 Webzaz is relevant only when emergency visitors need stronger service-page proof, city coverage, reviews, FAQs, or quote-form clarity.
 LocalKit fits only lightweight profile or local-action routing.
-AI answering, scheduling, dispatch, and callback rules stay separate.
+Callback rules, storm triage, AI answering, scheduling, and dispatch stay process-first.

 Use when

-Emergency callback, weekend calls, holiday calls, after-hours leads, missed calls, GBP/LSA calls, AI answering, scheduling, quote forms, and no-show controls overlap.
+Emergency callback, storm calls, no-heat calls, active leaks, weekend calls, holiday calls, after-hours leads, GBP/LSA calls, AI answering, and quote-form proof overlap.

 Keywords covered

-contractor emergency calls, weekend emergency callback, after-hours emergency call script, plumber emergency calls, HVAC no-heat calls, roofing storm calls, AI call answering for emergency leads.
+contractor emergency calls, weekend emergency callback, plumber emergency calls, HVAC no-heat calls, roofing storm calls, active leak calls, electrical hazard calls, AI call answering for emergency leads.

 Product fit